 Boats only tend to be manned when they are in operation.
 It isn’t unusual for boats to be left for long periods of time between uses.

-The below photo shows a group of crew members from around the world that work on the cruise ship the Marella Discovery.
+This photo shows a group of crew members from around the world who work in different departments on the cruise ship the Marella Discovery.

 Boats vs Ships – They Operate in Different Locations